Updates ( July 2025 to September 2025)

 Click Save.

 After you configure the integration, Traceable monitors your application traffic and detects security events.
-When it identifies a threat, it generates a notification and sends the event data to Splunk via the HTTP Event Collector (HEC).
-Splunk ingests the data that you can use for monitoring.
+When it identifies a threat, it generates a notification and sends the event data via the HTTP Event Collector (HEC).